kdorepos/Greppr/README.md

 - [x] Add support for macros
 - [x] Add support for investigation lookup-generating searches
 - [ ] Add support for checking for inefficient searches
-- [ ] Add setup page asking if app is installed on Monitoring Console
+- [ ] Add setup page for setting host macro

 Have an idea?
 [Put in a feature request!](https://github.com/kdorepos/Greppr/issues/new)